THIS PAGE IS LONG AND DETAILED. HOWEVER, WE BELIEVE IT CONTAINS ALL YOU NEED TO COMPLETE YOUR APPLICATION SUCCESSFULLY.

-7. Submit Curriculum Vitae as an addendum to your Proposed Supervisor List (or send via email or regular mail).
-Submission of the Curriculum Vitae is optional.
+7. Submit Curriculum Vitae as an addendum to your Proposed Supervisor List/Applied Clincal Phamacology Statement (or send via email or regular mail).
+Submission of the Curriculum Vitae is optional, but highly recommended.

 CHECK to ensure that you have completed all parts (biography, education, program of study, reference contact and payment) of the online application by the posted dates.

 Please note, Programs of Study in Pharmacology are: